Skip to content

 }

-Administrators and end-users can be provided with a UI screen to modify the scope in persisted consent and for any linked refresh tokens that have been issued to clients.
+Administrators and end-users can be provided with a UI to modify the scope of persisted consent and for any linked refresh tokens.
 This is done via the authorisation store API.

 The persisted consent for a given client and end-user is obtained with an HTTP GET request to the authorisations resource.